Frontpartij

-The Frontpartij (/nl/, "Front Party") was a Belgian political party that campaigned for increasing recognition for the Flemish people and their language.
-Originating from the earlier Frontbeweging (/nl/, "Front Movement"), the Frontpartij was an early attempt to fully politicise the Flemish Movement.
-In contrast to some of its successor movements the party supported democracy and autonomy rather than authoritarianism and independence.
+The Frontpartij (/nl/, "Front Party") was a Belgian political party associated with the Flemish Movement.
+It was active between 1919 and 1934.

+Originating in the Frontbeweging (/nl/, "Front movement") within the Belgian Army during World War I, the Frontpartij was broadly left-wing and achieved popularity with a localised following, particularly in Ghent.
+It advocated reforms to improve the status of the Dutch language within Flanders and in national institutions like the military.
+In contrast to some of its successor movements the party supported democracy and autonomy rather than authoritarianism and Flemish independence.

 Origins

 The group had its origins amongst Dutch-speaking soldiers in the Belgian Army during the First World War who resented the fact that French was the only language of command.
 Taking the slogan "All for Flanders - Flanders for Christ," it attempted to organise within the army in support of equal language rights.
 Whilst the group was not anti-Belgian, it scared the generals, who suppressed it.

 By summer 1917, the group had re-emerged in secret and, organised by Corporal Adiel de Beuckelaere, this new version, known as the Frontbeweging, set up a structure of representatives and committees across the army.
 With de Beuckelaere, a Ghent schoolteacher, and other leaders such as Joris Van Severen coming from an intellectual background they attempted to articulate their demands by sending a letter to King Albert calling for a separate Flemish Army and self-government for Flanders within Belgium.
 However the response of high command was to repress the Frontbeweging more forcefully than before.

-The sudden collapse of the German Imperial Army in mid-1918 meant that the Belgian army experienced a rapid advance, leading to confusion and a lack of communication between Frontbeweging members.
-However, whilst the group's aims had not been met, it reconstituted after the Armistice under the name Vlaamsche Front.
+The sudden collapse of the German Imperial Army in mid-1918 meant that the Belgian army experienced a rapid advance during the Hundred Days Offensive, leading to confusion and a lack of communication between Frontbeweging members.
+However, whilst the group's aims had not been met, it reconstituted after the November armistice under the name Vlaamsche Front.

 Political party

 The movement was soon formalised as a political party, adopting the name Frontpartij and continuing its campaigns for army segregation and internal self-government, as well as adding policies such as Dutch language teaching in schools and Ghent University.
-The party had a strong Roman Catholic identity and, whilst most of its leaders were from the urban areas of Ghent and Louvain, it developed a strong following amongst small farmers, many of whom resented the Francophone large landowners.
+The party had a strong Roman Catholic identity and, whilst most of its leaders were from the urban areas of Ghent and Leuven, it developed a strong following amongst small farmers, many of whom resented the Francophone large landowners.
 Its ideology was vague although generally identified as left-wing and within its ranks adherents of both socialism and communism were to be found.